camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 :::

-#### 2. Create an S3 bucket for Terraform state management
+#### Create an S3 bucket for Terraform state management

 Before setting up Terraform, you need to create an S3 bucket that will store the state file.
 This is important for collaboration and to prevent issues like state file corruption.

-You can optionally set the region as an environment variable upfront to avoid repeating it in each command:
+To start, set the region as an environment variable upfront to avoid repeating it in each command:

 ```bash
 export AWS_REGION=<your-region>